jacobdensford/jacobdensford.com/projects/new-trpg.md

 Usually, if they rolled at least one hit (hit-, hit, or hit+), the test passes.
 The more hits above what the test required, the better the results.
 (Rarely, especially difficult tests might require two or more hits.)

 If a die is a hit-, there are unforeseen consequences.
 If a die is a hit+, there is an unanticipated benefit.
-(A result of one hit- and one hit+ cancels out any extra effects.)
+These effects stack and do not cancel each other out.

 If none of the dice hit, the test fails.
 Optionally, the PC can accept extra trouble in exchange for passing a failed test, the trouble getting worse the more hits needed to succeed.

 #### Help or Hinder

 When a PC is making a test, if another PC has a relevant skill, they may roll it (only the skill--not an associated attribute) and use a hit to either help or hinder that test, replacing a hit with a miss or adding the hit to the other PC's test.
-A hit+ or hit- on the help or hinder test causes unintended side effects to happens to the PC helping or hindering.
+A hit+ or hit- on the help or hinder test causes unintended side effects for the PC helping or hindering.

 #### Contests (ConTests--get it?!
 Contested Tests?!
 Ha, ha, ha--get it?!)